-(1) listings of all full-time job vacancies filled by the station employment unit, identified by job title;
+- (1) listings of all full-time job vacancies filled by the station employment unit, identified by job title; - (2) the recruitment sources used to fill each vacancy, including any organizations that requested notification (such organizations should be separately identified) and the name, address, contact person and telephone number of each recruitment source contacted to fill each position; - (3) dated copies of all advertisements, letters, e-mails, faxes, etc., announcing each vacancy; - (4) documentation necessary to demonstrate performance of the Prong 3 menu options such as job fairs and mentoring programs - including sufficient information to disclose fully the nature of the initiative and the scope of the SEU's participation, including the station personnel involved;

-- (2) the recruitment sources used to fill each vacancy, including any organizations that requested notification (such organizations should be separately identified) and the name, address, contact person and telephone number of each recruitment source contacted to fill each position; - (3) dated copies of all advertisements, letters, e-mails, faxes, etc., announcing each vacancy; - (4) documentation necessary to demonstrate performance of the Prong 3 menu options such as job fairs and mentoring programs - including sufficient information to disclose fully the nature of the initiative and the scope of the SEU's participation, including the station personnel involved; - (5) the total number of interviewees for each vacancy and the referral source for each interviewee; and - (6) the date each vacancy was filled and the recruitment source that referred the hiree.
+- (5) the total number of interviewees for each vacancy and the referral source for each interviewee; and - (6) the date each vacancy was filled and the recruitment source that referred the person hired.

-This Guide does not contain a suggested recordkeeping form for ensuring compliance with the general EEO Program requirements identified at Section III.A. because each station's approach to achieving compliance with those requirements will be very different.
+This Guide does not contain a suggested recordkeeping form for ensuring compliance with the general EEO Program requirements identified above because each station's approach to achieving compliance with those requirements will be very different.
 However, attached hereto as Attachment B is a set of recordkeeping forms which, subject to appropriate tailoring, can be used to help stations document their compliance with the Outreach Prongs and assist them in preparing their Annual EEO Public File Report discussed below.

 Specifically, four forms are provided.
-The first form, Form B-1, is a sample text of a broadcast or print notice that stations can use to notify organizations that assist job seekers that such organizations may request to receive notices of job vacancies at the station.
-The second form, Form B-2, is a sample form for collecting information about those organizations that have requested to receive information about job openings at the station on a routine basis.
+The first form, Form B-1, is a sample text of a broadcast or print notice that stations can use to notify organizations assisting job seekers that such organizations may request they be sent notices of job vacancies at the station.
+The second form, Form B-2, is a sample form for collecting information about those organizations that have requested they be sent information about job openings at the station.
 The third form, Form B-3, is to be used in connection with each specific job opening and provides a checklist for compliance with both the outreach and the recordkeeping requirements applicable to each specific opening.
-It is recommended that a separate file folder be opened for each job vacancy at the station and that a separate Form B-3 be placed in the folder and completed for each opening.
+We recommend that a separate file folder be opened for each job vacancy and that a separate Form B-3 be placed in the folder and completed for each opening.
 The final form, Form B-4, is a form on which information regarding the Prong 3 Menu Option efforts can be recorded.
 The data/information from Forms B-3 and B-4 will be needed each year to complete the Annual EEO Public File Report.